-The insider travel advice on this page is from one of Wendy’s Trusted Travel Experts for Caribbean Resorts, Colorado Skiing, and Dive Vacations: Meg Austin
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Caribbean and the Bahamas, Meg Austin.

 Where to Stay

 Not inexpensive but worth every penny and with great added value, the Viceroy Sugar Beach and Jade Mountain, two of St. Lucia’s most luxurious hotels—which also happen to be perfectly located for superb diving, drop their rates in the fall.
 The same goes for the more low-key Anse Chastenet, Jade Mountain’s sister property.
 All three are close to the Pitons, the island’s famous twin volcano plugs that don’t just jut up, they jut down too, making for excellent wall dives and shore dives.
-One of my favorite spots there is the Fairlyand dive, where you’ll see little shrimp and arrow crabs that sparkle gold and blue.
+One of Meg’s favorite spots there is the Fairlyand dive, where you’ll see little shrimp and arrow crabs that sparkle gold and blue.
 For a romantic splurge, book one of the hilltop rooms at Jade Mountain; with only three walls, they offer jaw-dropping views, and many have private pools.

 Best all-inclusive dive resort

 Peter Island in the British Virgin Islands (which offers an all-inclusive option); Magdalena in Tobago (it offers a variety of meal plans); the fully inclusive Barceló Maya Palace in the Riviera Maya; or Iberostar hotels in Mexico, Jamaica, and the Dominican Republic.
 All have consistent dive operations, but they’re very different from one another, and choosing the one that’s best for you depends on a variety of factors.
 Meg can help you decide which one best suits your needs—or suggest others, some of which may not have the best dive facilities, but she can have her dive teams pick you up anywhere so you get the best of both.

 Best luxury dive resorts